walnut cutting board

 But, what qualities other than versatility make this wood a great choice for cutting boards and beyond, and why is it being used over the countless other wood materials out there?
 To explain, let’s delve into exactly what makes walnut one of the best woods out there and truly get to the bottom of the qualities that make this wood stand out more than the rest without fail below.

-What Qualities Make Cherry Wood Stand out?
+What Qualities Make Walnut Wood Stand out?

 Walnut wood is a very durable and dense wood that is the only dark-brown domestic wood on the market to date.
 Walnut is also incredibly versatile and lightens in color over time.
 This is particularly useful for cabinetry or instruments as its natural grain will actually reveal itself further with age.